UNA CO-OP Program Employers Information

 3. View LionJobs Employer instructions and post the position on LionJobs.

-4. Request any employer required forms/information from Career Planning & Development.
+4. Request any employer required forms/information from the Career Center.

 5. Provide regular supervision and learning opportunities to the CO-OP student.